baykovr/baykovr.github.io/_posts/2024-01-18-on-terraform-with-nix.md

 ![gpts-idea-of-hand-planes](/assets/gpt-planes.png){:class="img-small-right"}
 This past year I have been using a fair bit of [nix](https://nixos.org) at [integrated reasoning](https://reason.ing).
 I enjoy reading and hearing about new tools and techniques, especially when an approach to a problem is unique.

 Our trade moves quickly, and as new tools come and go there is a tendency for me to try to hold on tightly to the [tried and true](https://mcfunley.com/choose-boring-technology).
 However it is worthwhile to step out of my comfort zone on occasion.

-In nix, I took more than a few steps out.

 ## Starting Out
-My goal is to package up my terraform code and dependencies such that it runs consistent across different environments (e.g. my machine, a ci system, your machine).
+My goal for today is to package up my terraform code and its dependencies.
+This package should be portable to many systems and it should be reproducible.
+Truth be told, I can already accomplish this with my [existing tools](#existing-tools), but nix offers a learning opportunity to improve them.

+One of the many things I try to ensure when shipping production software is portability and reproducibility.
+It is significantly more work, but I worry less down the road and feel fulfilled as an engineer in doing so.

+I like to joke about building things the soviet way.
+Sturdy like my grandmothers refridgerator which still functions after fourty years.
+This may not be good for sales figures, but the engineers must be happy.
+If I can build software that can take that level of temporal abuse I'll be happy too.

+I'm finding that using nix allows me to build much more robust systems than before, truely hermetic.
+My approach is to _incrementally_ update my tooling and methods where I feel it makes sense - or just learn a new angle.

+### Existing Tools
 When working with terraform I usually use [tfenv](https://github.com/tfutils/tfenv) and a docker image with the exact version of the terraform binary pinned down.
 I test small changes using the local binary supplied by tfenv, then switch to a container which matches my CI environment.

 Using volume mounts to `~/.aws/credentials` a remote state storage and [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) can get us very close to the CI system environment - all prior to commiting our code for testing.

-## Aside
 Additionally I usually use makefiles to wrap commands I would normally type by hand.
 This allows me to add utilities into the workflow such as [tfsec](https://github.com/aquasecurity/tfsec), generate documentation and eliminate having to remember commands.
 This does wonders for portability to other users.

 ```bash